schnatterer/tomcat-reloading-connector/README.md

     </SSLHostConfig>
 </Connector>
 ```
-## Embedded Tomcat
+## Usage with Embedded Tomcat

-* Add the `info.schnatterer.tomcat-reloading-connector:tomcat-reloading-connector:VERSION` dependency to your
-  embedded tomcat project.
+* Add the dependency to your embedded tomcat project.
 * Create a `Connector` with the `ReloadingHttp11AprProtocol` and configure it.
 * See [example](tomcat).

 # Try it

 ## Docker

 ```bash
 CONTAINER=$(docker run --rm -p8443:8443 -d schnatterer/tomcat-reloading-connector-example)
 sleep 2